dcaribou/letShout/README.md

+# LetShout

+This a small project report in markdown format.
+If you are reading this in notepad++ or any other normal file editor, I would suggest you to go to the [GitHub page of the project](https://github.com/dcaribou/letShout) so you can enjoy the full markdown experience.

 # What is it?

 A simple API REST Server with a single endpoint, which delivers the latest tweets from a Twitter user in capital letters and with a trailing exclamation mark.